Posted May 20, 2014Tweet

 Yes, you can use HARP even if you're not "underwater".

 No, HARP does not forgive your mortgage balance, nor does it reduce your principal owed.
-HARP refinances your current loan balance only.
-It is the same as any other refinance.
+A HARP loan will refinance your current loan balance only.
+HARP loans work the same as other refinance types in this regard.

 No, there are no "date exceptions" for HARP.
 If your note date is not on, or before, May 31, 2009, you cannot use the program.